Frequently asked Questions

-No, Freemasonry is not a religious organisation, though it is expected that the applicant will have a belief in a higher or supreme being of some description.
+Freemasons are expected to have a belief in a higher or supreme being of some description.
 The denomination isn’t important, nor is how actively you are involved

 Freemasons are strongly recommended to bring their wife or partner into the picture at the early stage.
 Women visiting this site will be pleased to learn there is a Lady Masons lodge in Filey too.

-Yes, but there is more than one!
-They only serve to help identify the rank of the Freemason.
+There is more than one handshake, it is used to identify the rank of the Freemason.

-No. In English-speaking countries, most Masons are completely public with their affiliation, Masonic buildings are clearly marked, and meeting times are generally a matter of public record.
+Freemasons are completely public, masonic buildings are clearly marked, and meeting times are generally a matter of public record.
 A great deal of information can be easily found on the internet.

 There is an initiation fee on entry and in due course regalia will have to be purchased.
 The meeting is normally followed by a sit-down dinner, the cost depending on the venue.
 There is also an annual subscription to the Lodge.